jessetrippe/jessetrippe.github.io/_work_items/08-arch-consultants.md

 <section>
 	<h2 class="visually-hidden">Introduction</h2>
 	<div>
 		<p>Working with another designer and the client, I built this brochure and portfolio site that portrays ARCH Consultants Ltd.'s reliability, thoughtful planning, and deep understanding of project management.
-I was consulted on many of the user interace elements and built the site inside of a content management system.
-The project went so well that I've stayed on to help with maintance and implement additional features.</p>
+I was consulted on many of the user interface elements and built the site inside of a content management system.
+The project went so well that I've stayed on to help with maintenance and implement additional features.</p>
 	</div>
 	<div>
 		<table>